Alexander Irving, Lord Newton

 Alexander Irving, Lord Newton FRSE (1766–1832) was a Scottish judge who served as professor of civil law at Edinburgh University from 1800 to 1826.
 He was a Senator of the College of Justice.

 Life

 He was born on 12 October 1766, the son of George Irving of Newton, by Elvanfoot (South Lanarkshire).
 The Irvings of Newton were a cadet branch of the Scottish family the Irvines of Drum.

 He was educated at Edinburgh High School 1773 to 1777 and then studied law at Edinburgh University.
-He was created an advocate in 1788.
+He was created an advocate in 1788 and for many years was Treasurer of the Faculty of Advocates.